Some things need de-vibing

 It’s been four months, and it’s consuming me.
 I can’t stay away from the PC.
 I can’t concentrate at work.
 I can’t keep up with family demands.
 I’ve lost interest in seeing friends or watching Netflix.
 Every free moment, I have to check what the agent has done and what I can prompt it to do next.

-To this end, one can set AI household rules.
-This was something I discussed with a leading AI safety researcher this weekend at EAGxNordics.
+This was a topic I discussed with a leading AI safety researcher this weekend at EAGxNordics, who kindly shared some examples from his rulebook.
 For example, he only allows at most three prompts per chat session, and he and his partner need to ask each other for permission before using LLMs.
-Other examples of possible AI household rules: no Claude Code after 10pm, don’t ask about relationship advice, etc.

-1. And sad – look what loneliness can do. ↩︎
+And sad – look what loneliness can do. ↩︎

-2. Thanks SPAR and the ETH Claude Builder Club. ↩︎
+Thanks SPAR and the ETH Claude Builder Club. ↩︎